KelinLyu/KGLEngine/README.md

 The only argument is a pointer to the directional light node.

 Note that the maximum number of shadow maps you can have is 6.

+You can set the light node's shadowBitMask to tell the engine not to render shadows for a specific group of geometries.
+The shadowBitMask is comapred to the geometry's renderingBitMask.

 ## 14. Play and Control Skeletal Animations